MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 ![The term 'say-hello' is not recognized as the name of a cmdlet](say-hello-not-recognized.png)

 If `say-hello` is successfully executed, the console pane should look like the following image.

 ![Say Hello successfully executed says hello](say-hello-execution.png)

 In a few words, since `begin` and `end` are empty they bring nothing to this execution.
 Now, `process` only has one command with an obvious behavior: write to the output (wherever output is located; in this case is the same console where the command is executed).
 Nothing very surprising.

 Let's crack open another cmdlet to see how input can be taken in account.

+## *say-something*: taking input

 ```
 function say-something {